 The range of the above explained RF module is around 100 to 150 meters.

-The above circuit was successfully tested by Mr. Sriram on a breadboard, the following images of the built prototype were sent by him for reference.
+The above simple RF remote control circuit was successfully tested by Mr. Sriram on a breadboard, the following images of the built prototype were sent by him for reference.

 Circuit Prototype Images